 Customizing Cocoa Even Further

-For further options like Custom CSS, font changes, and custom color options, you can purchase the Custom Design upgrade.
+For further options like Custom CSS, font changes, and custom color options, you can purchase an upgrade featuring our Custom Design tool.

 Quick Specs (all measurements in pixels):